 Many studies suggest that the more we sit, the more we’re likely to develop heart disease and other illnesses, including diabetes and cancer.
 And, whether it’s sitting at the computer to get some work done or on the couch watching TV, too many hours spent on our bottoms increases the risk of dying from any cause — even among people who exercise regularly.
 Why?
 When your body is still for too long, you stop using blood sugar efficiently.
 You lose muscle, mobility, and flexibility.
 Over the long term, you may gain weight or develop depression.

 “Regular exercise is an excellent way to prevent cardiovascular disease and improve overall health.
 One of the biggest perceived barriers to increasing physical activity is time.
-We always tell people that a little exercise is better than none, and this study reminds us that simple, doable approaches make a difference,” says Dr. Gregory Curfman, a cardiologist and editor in chief of Harvard Health Publications.
+We always tell people that a little exercise is better than none, and this study reminds us that simple, doable approaches make a difference,” says Dr. Gregory Curfman, a cardiologist and editor in chief of Harvard Health Publishing.

 Even if your job or your lifestyle doesn’t keep you on your feet, most of us can find ways to stand more.
 For example, try standing when you are